• Skip to primary navigation

 Confronting Your Own Racism*

-Because of my work in Diversity, Equity, and Inclusion (DEI), people continue to ask me how they will know if they are racist.
-They worry that they are and that they can’t do anything about it.
+Because of my work in diversity, equity, and inclusion (DEI), people continue to fear their own racism.
+Asking how they will know if they are racist, they worry that they are and that they can’t do anything about it.

 The bad news is that we are all a little bit racist, at least in our thinking.
 The good news is that we don’t have to act on our thoughts, and we don’t act on most of them.